yesiknowjava/theodorecaputihugo/content/publications/2019-reality-check/index.md

 venue: "Addiction"
 publishDate: "2017-01-01T00:00:00Z"
 publication_types: ["2"]
-abstract: "For the past few years, one of the most popular topics in major journals and media outlets has been how medical marijuana use improves health outcomesï¿½1.
-Studies have found that medical marijuana laws (MMLs) are responsible for a 25% decrease in opioid overdose ratesï¿½2, a 2.1% reduction in the probability of obesityï¿½3, a 10ï¿½20% reduction in Medicaid and Medicare prescriptionsï¿½4,ï¿½5ï¿½and a 15% reduction in alcohol salesï¿½6.
-In major news outlets, the study authors and reporters conclude that these findings are evidence of the healthful effects of medical marijuana useï¿½7-9."
+abstract: "For the past few years, one of the most popular topics in major journals and media outlets has been how medical marijuana use improves health outcomes 1.
+Studies have found that medical marijuana laws (MMLs) are responsible for a 25% decrease in opioid overdose rates 2, a 2.1% reduction in the probability of obesity 3, a 10–20% reduction in Medicaid and Medicare prescriptions 4, 5 and a 15% reduction in alcohol sales 6.
+In major news outlets, the study authors and reporters conclude that these findings are evidence of the healthful effects of medical marijuana use 7-9."
 summary: "Caputi, T. L. (2019).
-Medical marijuana, not miracle marijuana: some well'publicized studies about medical marijuana do not pass a reality check.
-Addiction, 114(6), 1128'1129. doi:10.1111/add.14580"
+Medical marijuana, not miracle marijuana: some wellpublicized studies about medical marijuana do not pass a reality check.
+Addiction, 114(6), 11281129. doi:10.1111/add.14580"
 tags:
 featured: false
 links: